LeTarrask/LeTarrask/uikit.md

 ***

 ## Milestone #7: Extensions and Debugging
 make a shooting gallery game using SpriteKit: create three rows on the screen, then have targets slide across from one side to the other.
-If the user taps a target, make it fade out and award them points.
+If the user taps a target, make it fade out and award them points.[repo]()

 ### 1- Techniques: